ajillepalli/PKMN-FR-Solved/README.md

 # Overview

-This repository contains a list of inputs that theoretically will beat >99% of all Pokémon Firered games.
+This repository contains a solution i.e. list of inputs that theoretically will beat >99% of all Pokémon Firered game runs.
 There is no RNG manipulation involved, and there are no frame-perfect inputs required.
 The sequence of inputs is static, it does not require any information from the game.
-The intention of this list is to enable beating the game with no visuals/audio, or "blind and deaf".
+The intention of this list is to attempt at making Pokemon Firered a [Solved Game](https://en.wikipedia.org/wiki/Solved_game).

 # Contents